dCache/dcache/docs/TheBook/src/main/markdown/config-PoolManager.md

 Example:

-Assume, data of experiment A obtained in 2010 is written into subdirectories in the namespace tree which are tagged with the storage class `exp-a:run2010@osm`, and similarly for the other years.
+Assume, data of experiment A obtained in ##TODAY_YEAR## is written into subdirectories in the namespace tree which are tagged with the storage class `exp-a:run##TODAY_YEAR##@osm`, and similarly for the other years.
 (How this is done is described in [the section called “Storage Classes”](#storage-classes).)
 Experiment B uses the storage class `exp-b:alldata@osm` for all its data.
 Especially important data is tagged with the cache class `important`.
 (This is described in [the section called “Cache Class”](#cache-class).)
-A suitable setup would be:
+A suitable setup would
+be: